 Until an individual discontinues Fluoxetine, it keeps accumulating in the tissues and bloodstream, and the more it accumulates, the higher its half-life and its stay in the system.

 Fluoxetine binds strongly to fatty tissues, making it accumulate for as long as one takes the drug.
 Regular exercise, therefore, burns fats which leads to a shorter Prozac half-life and faster release into the bloodstream for clearance by the kidneys.
 A weight loss on Fluoxetine will be a nice bonus.
 Other methods of eliminating it faster include the use of activated charcoal and drugs which induce CYP2D6.

 Prozac is one of the most commonly prescribed antidepressants and its rate of metabolism and clearance from the body varies between individuals.
 However, It may take a between 2 weeks to 3 months before it is completely eliminated from the body.

-If you or your loved one has been taking Prozac and need information about how it affects the body, please call our 24-hour-helpline (888)-459-5511 to speak to one of our treatment support advisors who will answer your questions confidentially.
+If someone is taking Prozac and needs information about how it affects the body, please call our 24-hour-helpline (888)-459-5511 to speak to one of our treatment support advisors who will answer the questions confidentially.